Planetary Health

 Email us if you would like to volunteer or donate to support youth climate action in our region.

 Below are some of our current and past projects.
+To learn more about a project, click on the associated image.

 2025-26 Tri-Valley Youth Climate Action Projects

-Climate Literacy
+Catalyzing Climate Literacy

 Partnering with local school districts to advance climate literacy so all students graduate prepared to thrive in a changing world.

-Methane Sources Assessment
+Assessing Local Methane Sources

 Examining indoor and outdoor methane sources, including natural seeps and landfills, to better understand local greenhouse gas emissions.

-Climate Change on Respiratory Health
+Investigating Climate Change & Respiratory Health

 Analyzing long-term climate, health, and allergen data to understand how changing conditions affect respiratory risk.